devnyxie/katsuragi/readme.md

 A Go toolkit for web content processing, analysis, and SEO optimization, offering utilities to efficiently extract titles, descriptions and favicons.

 > [!NOTE]
-> Each method is thoroughly tested and optimized for performance, but the package is still in development and may unseen bugs.
+> Each method is thoroughly tested and optimized for performance, but the package is still in development and may contain unseen bugs.
 Please don't hesitate to report any issues you encounter!

 # Table of Contents